-a) Interest rate risk
+Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in interest rates.
-The Trust is currently exposed to a change in fair value because of its investments in zero-coupon bonds.
+The Trust is currently exposed to a change in fair value because of investments in zero-coupon bonds.

-b) Credit risk
+Credit risk

 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-As at December 31, 2020, the Trust has limited its exposure to credit risk by investing in bonds issued by Hydro-Québec, a related company and a Quebec government corporation.
+As at December 31, 2022, the Trust has limited its exposure to credit risk by investing in bonds issued by Hydro-Québec, which holds a credit rating of AA- according to S&P, guaranteed by the Government of Québec.